 From there, your lender will provide you with a loan estimate.
 You'll receive your estimated monthly payment, interest rate, and closing costs.
 Remember that the loan estimate isn't your final Fayetteville mortgage.
 It's an estimate, and you can get multiple loan estimates to compare and select the right loan for you.

-Work with Mr. Cooper when going through the mortgage process in Fayetteville and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can afford to borrow!
-This letter means a lot to home sellers and realtors because it shows you can afford a home.
+Work with Mr. Cooper when going through the mortgage process in Fayetteville and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can borrow!
+This letter means a lot to home sellers and realtors because it shows you can buy a home.
 You're not just browsing!
 Not every lender offers Verified Approval letters as Mr. Cooper does.

 Ask your lender!
 The more questions you ask The FTC advises that you should also ask each lender about any special programs, additional fees, the loan's annual percentage rate (APR), and whether the quoted rate is the lowest for that week or day.